U.S. Congressman Shot At Politicians' Baseball Practice

 Investigators and men dressed in baseball gear gather at Eugene Simpson Field, the site where a gunman opened fire Friday in Alexandria, Virginia.
 (Photo: Win McNamee/Getty Images)

-Susan Griffiths, a spokeswoman at the George Washington University Hospital, said two people from the shooting were being treated at the hospital, both in critical condition.

-In a brief interview in a Senate hallway, Senate Majority Leader Mitch McConnell said, "I think everybody handled it well and things seem to be under control.''
+Falisa Peoples was just leaving the YMCA next to the ball field when she saw the shooter open fire.

+``He was just very calm.
+He was just walking and shooting,'' she said of the man, whom she described as white and wearing a T-shirt and shorts.
+She said he was using a long gun and exchanging fire with law enforcement officers, one of whom yelled for her to get down.

-Other lawmakers were stunned in the aftermath of the event, which raised questions about the security of members of Congress.
+Lawmakers were stunned in the aftermath of the event, which raised questions about the security of members of Congress.
 While the top lawmakers, including Scalise, have security details, others do not and regularly appear in public without protection.
-The last time a lawmaker was wounded was when Democratic Rep. Gabby Giffords of Arizona was shot in the head and grievously injured while meeting with constituents at a supermarket parking lot in 2011.
+The last time a lawmaker was shot was when Democratic Rep. Gabby Giffords of Arizona was hit in the head and grievously injured while meeting with constituents at a supermarket parking lot in 2011.

+Following the Giffords shooting, lawmakers have held fewer open town halls and have been advised to increase security at such events.

-___Associated Press reporters Chad Day, Mary Clare Jalonick, Ken Thomas, Vivian Salama and Sarah Brumfield contributed to this report.
+Associated Press reporters Ed White in Detroit and Eric Tucker, Mary Clare Jalonick, Ken Thomas, Vivian Salama, Stephen Ohlemacher, Alan Fram, Andrew Taylor, Sarah Brumfield and Michael Biesecker in Washington contributed to this report.